Midwestern Intercollegiate Volleyball Association

 The Midwestern Intercollegiate Volleyball Association (MIVA) is a college athletic conference whose member schools compete in men's volleyball.
-The conference footprint is centered in the Midwestern United States, stretching from Missouri in the west to Ohio in the east; a North Carolina school will join in 2023.
+The conference footprint is centered in the Midwestern United States, stretching from Missouri in the west to Ohio in the east, and also extends into Kentucky and North Carolina.
 Many of the conference's schools also participate in the similarly named Midwest Intercollegiate Volleyball Association in men's volleyball at the club level.

-The MIVA Tournament champion receives an automatic bid to the NCAA National Collegiate Men's Volleyball Championship, which now consists of seven teams playing in a single-elimination format to determine the national champion.
-The two other pre-2017 major volleyball conferences, the EIVA (Eastern Intercollegiate Volleyball Association) and the MPSF (Mountain Pacific Sports Federation), also send their league tournament champions to the tournament, as do Conference Carolinas (since the 2014 season) and the Big West Conference (from the 2018 season forward).
+The MIVA Tournament champion receives an automatic bid to the NCAA National Collegiate Men's Volleyball Championship, which now consists of eight teams playing in a single-elimination format to determine the national champion.
+The two other pre-2017 major volleyball conferences, the EIVA (Eastern Intercollegiate Volleyball Association) and the MPSF (Mountain Pacific Sports Federation), also send their league tournament champions to the tournament, as do Conference Carolinas (since the 2014 season), the Big West Conference (since the 2018 season forward), and the Southern Intercollegiate Athletic Conference (from the 2024 season).

 History

 On February 4, 1961 the Midwest Intercollegiate Volleyball Conference, the nation's first men's college volleyball league, was started in Lansing, Michigan by representatives of Ball State University, Detroit Institute of Technology, Earlham College, George Williams College, Lansing College, Michigan State University, Ohio State University, and Wittenberg College.
 The league came about largely through the efforts of Jim Coleman of Wittenberg College and Don Shondell of Ball State University.
 The league name was later changed to the Midwest Intercollegiate Volleyball Association (MIVA).
-Over the years, more than forty schools from Divisions I, II, and III, as well as a couple of junior colleges, have participated as members of the MIVA.
-The current membership is made up of five D-I (including two charter members) and three D-II institutions, with Lindenwood University having started a transition from D-II to D-I in July 2022.
-Another transitional D-I school, Queens University of Charlotte, will join the MIVA in July 2023.
+Over the years, more than 40 schools from Divisions I, II, and III, as well as a couple of junior colleges, have participated as members of the MIVA.
+The current membership is made up of six D-I (including two charter members) and three D-II institutions, with Lindenwood University and the newest member, 2023 arrival Queens University of Charlotte, having started transitions from D-II to D-I in July 2022.

+After the 2025 season, Quincy left for the new men's volleyball league of its primary home of the Great Lakes Valley Conference (GLVC).
+Lewis and McKendree, despite being full GLVC members, were not named as part of the inaugural GLVC men's volleyball lineup.
+The MIVA membership remained at 9 teams with the arrival of Northern Kentucky University, which starts varsity men's volleyball play in the 2026 season.

 Three MIVA teams have won the NCAA National Collegiate Men's Volleyball Championship, although only two are officially recognized by the NCAA.
 Lewis' 2003 title was later vacated by the school due to player eligibility issues, and the NCAA no longer recognizes the title.
 Loyola won the national championship in both 2014 and 2015, and Ohio State won the title in 2011, 2016, and 2017.

 Membership timeline

 Members

-The MIVA comprises eight teams from the NCAA's Division I and Division II.
-A ninth team will join in 2023 (2024 season).
+The MIVA comprises nine teams from the NCAA's Division I and Division II.